sagarjaink/apify-mcp-server/README.md

 - Defaults remain compatible: when no `tools` are specified, the server loads `actors`, `docs`, and `apify/rag-web-browser`.
   - If any `tools` are specified, the defaults are not added (same as v1 intent for explicit selection).
 - `call-actor` is now included by default via the `actors` category (additive change).
 To exclude it, specify an explicit `tools` list without `actors`.
+- `preview` category is deprecated and removed.
+Use specific tool names instead.

 Existing URLs and commands using `?actors=...` or `--actors` continue to work unchanged.